 Ingredients (click ingredient to buy it)

-- Chicken left over from roast chicken or you may use breast or thigh fillet, cut into bite-size pcs
+- Chicken Thigh Fillet or breast / cut into bite-size pcs

 - Garlic minced

 - 1 Red Chili Pepper chopped (optional)